-PFIP’s journey to reach 1.9 million Pacific islanders
+PFIP’s journey to reach over 2 million Pacific islanders

-The Pacific Financial Inclusion Programme (PFIP) has helped 1.9 million Pacific Islanders access formal financial services.
+The Pacific Financial Inclusion Programme (PFIP) has helped over 2 million Pacific Islanders access formal financial services.

 Launched in 2008, PFIP is jointly administered by the UN Capital Development Fund (UNCDF) and the United Nations Development Programme (UNDP) and receives funding from the Australian Government, the European Union and the New Zealand Government.
 PFIP operates in Fiji, Papua New Guinea, Samoa, Solomon Islands, Tonga and Vanuatu, a region of 10 million people scattered over 2,000 islands.